For all wedding reservations, please call Deacon Gary P. Andelora at (716) 888-2425.

 - A letter from the pastor of the bride (if bride is not Catholic, a letter from the pastor of the groom) stating his willingness to allow your Catholic wedding to take place in Christ the King Chapel.

-- Recently-dated copies of the bride's and the groom's baptismal certificates (each must be dated not more than six months before the wedding).
+- Recently-dated copies of the bride's and the groom's baptismal certificates (from the church of baptism, each must be dated not more than six months before the wedding).
 If bride or groom is not Catholic, a letter of testimony from a parent stating he/she has never been married must also be obtained.

 - A certificate verifying your attendance (together) at a diocesan-approved marriage preparation program (i.e. Pre-Cana, Engaged Encounter, etc.).
 Campus Ministry will provide you with a list of diocesan programs that are available.
 You can also make arrangements through your local parish.
 You should make reservations for one of the programs as soon as possible, since they tend to fill up quickly.
 This program should be completed not less than two months before your wedding (earlier if possible).

-- A priest or deacon to witness your marriage (Canisius College Campus Ministry may have someone available, but you may choose any priest who can obtain faculties in the Diocese of Buffalo).
+- A priest or deacon to witness your marriage (Canisius University Campus Ministry may have someone available, but you may choose any priest who can obtain faculties in the Diocese of Buffalo).

-STEP 4: At the end of the first interview the couple should make plans for a second interview with Fr.
-Jack to complete the Pre-marriage Investigation and to turn in the paper work collected in step three.
-At this time, the couple should pay the remaining chapel fee.
+STEP 4: At the end of the first interview the couple should make plans for a second interview with Deacon Gary to complete the Pre-Marriage Investigation and to turn in the paper work collected in step three.
+At this time, the couple should pay the remaining Chapel fee.

 What about planning the details of the ceremony?